2025 Admissions guide

 All international students (school leaver and tertiary pathways) must apply directly through MyAdmission

-All Waardong applicants must apply through TISC.
+All Waardong applicants must apply through TISC, and send a notification email to Waardong@murdoch.edu.au

 All applicants must read the School of Veterinary Medicine Inherent Requirements Statement prior to submitting their application.